Hank-M00dy/Obsidian-test-pages/content/Journal/Journal.md

 ---
 **A history of edits to the site**

+# 03/12/2024
+- made a very small start on Linux+ notes
+	- started a section on regular expressions

+---
 # 01/12/2024
 - working on the site remotely so this is a good opportunity to download a few of the larger LLMs
 	- entered my test questions into the new LLMs